-In Perth, there are a growing number of townhouses and properties where the house takes up the vast majority of the block, leaving only a small courtyard and/or front garden.
+In Perth, there are a growing number of townhouses and properties where the house takes up the vast majority of the block, leaving only a small courtyard or front garden.
 Most of the time, these areas are filled in an uncreative, unattractive way; I think we all have all seen a courtyard that is fully paved with no garden beds or features of any kind!
-We know that this is the cost efficient way of filling these spaces, however, there are much more attractive ways of designing and constructing small-area landscapes.
+We know that this is the cost-efficient way of filling these spaces.
+However, there are much more attractive ways of designing and constructing small-area landscapes.

-To begin, we always recommend our client to pick some kind of theme for the area.
-Common themes include: tropical (Balinese etc.), Australian Native, European, Wooden and etc. From here, the next question is what the space is going to be used for, whether its intended use is a small entertaining area, an area outside for the dog and etc. We also discuss with our clients if they would like plants, reticulation, pavers, decking and all sorts of other options (as well as discussing a target budget) and with all of this information we are able to design a landscape that is not only beautiful to the eye, but also creates an area that can be utilised by the owner.
+To begin, we always recommend our client to pick some theme for the area.
+Common themes include tropical (Balinese etc.), Australian Native, European, Wooden, etc. From here, the next question is what the area is going to be used for, whether its intended use is a small entertaining area, an area outside for the dog, etc. We also discuss with our clients if they would like plants, reticulation, pavers, decking and all sorts of other options (as well as presenting a target budget) and with all of this information we are able to design a landscape that is not only beautiful to the eye but also creates an area that can be utilised by the owner.

 The extent of our creativity is only restricted by budget.
-However, there are simple ways to beautify a small area that are cost effective.
+However, there are simple ways to beautify a small area that is cost-effective.
 One is to have a garden bed border the boundaries.
 This is a very common technique that is also used to hide unattractive fences.
-Depending on its purpose, the beds can be filled with either easy-maintenance plants, or plants that will hedge or ‘screen’ the unwanted sights of the fence.
+Depending on its purpose, the beds can be filled with either easy-maintenance plants or plants that will hedge or ‘screen’ the unwanted sights of the fence.

-Another simple technique is to have some kind of feature.
+Another simple technique is to have some feature.
 The most common features are water features and pot plants.
-Pot plants are very cost effective because there is no need to set up any kind of reticulation (although it is an option), the downside being you have to manually water it often.
+Pot plants are very cost-effective because there is no need to set up any reticulation (although it is an option), the downside being you have to water it often manually.